hzs0084/bigsusman-Notes/README.md

 [Reverse Image Search](https://tineye.com/) This was incredibly helpful before google added the reverse image search but it can still come in handy.

 [Name Checker](https://www.namecheckr.com/) Trying to learn where a username is available and being used, this can serve as a unique way to peek into where a person may be using the same username

+[Shodan](https://www.shodan.io/) Imagine if you could go to a website and learn about it's IP, ports, and services that are open.
+Now what if you can also see the vulns that exist on that website.
+Yeah, that's shodan.
+There's also an extension available for it.

+[Censys Search Engine](https://search.censys.io/) Just like shodan but better

+[WappAlyzer](https://www.wappalyzer.com/) An extension that helps you learn what frameworks, and how the site is built.
+The extension comes in very handy.

 <!--